Why work with us?

 We will share with you Trust-wide and academy policies and procedures, health and safety guidelines and expectations, child protection procedures, HR and administration matters as well as allocating dedicated time for you to spend with your Line Manager and department colleagues.
 There will be an observation period, where you can shadow your colleagues and in the case of teaching staff, shadow students and potential classes.
 The purpose of this programme is to give you the thinking time and space before embarking on the exciting journey ahead.

 There is also a dedicated induction for overseas staff to fully support them as they embark on their new role in a new country.
 It includes an induction into teaching in the UK along with practical support, such as assistance with finding accommodation and help setting up a UK bank account.
 They are also invited to a special welcome with other overseas staff.

 Training opportunities and personal development

 We pride ourselves on offering CPD to all employees, not just teaching staff.

-Around 15-20 mandatory training sessions for NQTs and Teach First staff take place throughout the year, which are also open to RQTs.
+Around 15-20 mandatory training sessions for ECTs and Teach First staff take place throughout the year.

 There are also frequent whole-school CPD sessions during the course of the year, some of which are differentiated depending on need.
 They usually have a teaching and learning focus linked to the academy’s expectations and strategy.